 - Renewable Heat Incentive (RHI) - a grant offered by the Government that, for a 2 bedroom house, would produce an annual income of £2,455.

 |Household Size||Technology Type||Annual RHI Payment|

 For a complete breakdown, see the Estimated Average Annual RHI Payments of Renewable Heating Systems

 - Insulation - necessary to be able to cut energy bills by the values stated above.

 The price for installing a heat pump varies between different heat pump systems.
-The costs of installing an air source heat pump can range from £3,000 to £10,000 while a ground source heat pump costs can cost anywhere from £12,000 to £30,000.
+The costs of installing an air source heat pump can vary from £3,000 to £10,000, while ground source heat pump costs can range anywhere from £12,000 to £30,000.
 But thanks to the savings and grants, homeowners start to earn money after a few years.

 Are you interested in getting quotes for heat pumps?
 Let us know about your needs and preferences and we will get back to you as soon as possible with free, non-binding quotes from our qualified suppliers.

 |Factors That Influence Running Costs of Heat Pumps|

 |Heat Pumps On Trial: How Factors Affect Performance|

 Factors That Influence Running Costs of Heat Pumps